Why are my cat's eyes watering: causes, signs and care

 Cat with blocked tear duct

-If it's not cleaned and treated, a scab will eventually form and the surrounding skin may become inflamed.
-Some cats, especially those from flattened face like Persians or exoticsThey have a genetic predisposition to constant tearing due to the shape of their skull and narrower tear ducts.
+If left uncleaned and untreated, a scab will eventually form, and the surrounding skin may become inflamed.
+Some cats, especially those with flat faces like Persians or Exotic Shorthairs , have a genetic predisposition to constant tearing due to the shape of their skull and narrower tear ducts.

-If we suspect a blocked tear duct, we should take him to the vet.
-In some cases, no further treatment may be required. regular cleaning and surveillanceBut if you're losing vision, if there's significant swelling, or if an eyelash is growing inwards, it may be necessary.
-Flushing the canal with special instruments or resorting to surgery.
+If we suspect a blocked tear duct, we should take our pet to the vet.
+In some cases, no treatment beyond regular cleanings and monitoring may be necessary , but if vision is being lost, there is significant inflammation, or an eyelash is growing inward, it may be necessary to flush the duct with special instruments or resort to surgery.

-The professional will assess whether it is necessary to provide you with antibiotics, anti-inflammatories or, as a last resort, remove the eyelash or correct the eyelid defect through surgery.
+The professional will assess whether it is necessary to administer antibiotics, anti-inflammatories or, as a last resort, remove the eyelash or correct the eyelid defect through surgery.

 Strange object